ashishtele/ashishtele.github.io/_posts/2026-04-18-agent_framework_gap.md

 layout: single
 sidebar: true
 author_profile: true
-title: "The Agent Framework Gap: Why R Looks Behind (And Why It Might Not Be)"
+title: "The Agent Framework Gap: Part 1 - Why R Looks Behind (And Why It Might Not Be)"
 excerpt: "Python has agent frameworks everywhere.
 Search CRAN for 'agent framework' in R?
 You'll find... almost nothing.
 But is R missing the revolution, or is something more interesting happening?"
 description: "Python has agent frameworks everywhere.
 Search CRAN for 'agent framework' in R?
 You'll find... almost nothing.
 But is R missing the revolution, or is something more interesting happening?"
 comments: true